Health Departments, Hospitals, and Mental Health Programs

 Reference Number: MTAS-251

-Local health services are primarily state and county functions.
-Any city in a county with an established health department may cooperate in the maintenance of that department and levy taxes to pay its proportionate share.
+Local public health services are primarily state and county responsibilities.
+Any municipality located in a county with an established health department may cooperate in the maintenance of that department and may levy taxes or appropriate funds to pay its proportionate share.
 T.C.A. § 68-2-605.
-Cities also may participate in a multi-county district.
+Municipalities also may participate in a multi-county health district.
 T.C.A. § 68-2-701.
-T.C.A. § 68-9-201 requires city and other health officers involved in tuberculosis control to notify appropriate health authorities in other jurisdictions when an infected individual relocates from Tennessee.
+In addition, T.C.A. § 68-9-201 requires health officers involved in tuberculosis control to notify the appropriate health authorities when an infected individual relocates from Tennessee.

-Regulating local hospitals and other health care centers is a state function.
-T.C.A. §§ 68-11-501, et seq.
-A hospital built with private funds may be maintained with public funds for up to five years, provided the contract specifically states that the facility is for public use.
-Cities also may contribute land or money for public welfare hospitals.
+The licensing and regulation of hospitals and other health care facilities are primarily state functions.
+T.C.A. §§ 68-11-101, et seq.
+A hospital erected and equipped with private funds may be maintained with public funds for up to five years, provided the agreement specifies that the hospital is for public use.
+Municipalities also may contribute land or money for public welfare hospitals.
 T.C.A. §§ 68-11-501–507.